jiangtracy/pixly/README.md

 # Functionality

 - Users can upload images from their laptops or mobile devices and edit their images.
 All the images will be saved to AWS S3 and available for public to view.
+- Under the picture tab, users can search image by title or photographer name.
 - https://pixly.herokuapp.com/

 # Run the app